VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

   lsp.default_keymaps({buffer = bufnr})
 end)
 ```

-Save the file, restart Neovim and wait for everything to be downloaded.

 Right now this setup won't do much.
 We don't have any language server installed just yet (and the code to use them is not there yet).